h3mx/undostres/README.md

 Note: I'm not claiming be the owner of the code of the Go app but it helps me to understand and build the Dockerfile in conjunction with the PHP and Nginx app.

-#####Instructions after cloning the repo and assuming you are inside the repo directory
+##### Instructions after cloning the repo and assuming you are inside the repo directory
-docker build -t undostres/test:1.0 .
+`docker build -t undostres/test:1.0 `
-docker run --rm --name undostres -p 8083:8083 -p 8082:8082 undostres/test:1.0
+`docker run --rm --name undostres -p 8083:8083 -p 8082:8082 undostres/test:1.0`

 ********
 >Name the metrics to analyze